-Taken from approximately the same spot, IMAGES H5 & H6 show the change to the 17th hole from its original Par 5 configuration to the new shorter Par 4 layout.
-IMAGE H6 shows the new 17th green located on what use to be the fairway just before it doglegged to the left (IMAGE H5).
+Taken from approximately the same spot, IMAGES H5 & H6 show the dramatic change to the 17th hole from its original Par 5 configuration to the new shorter Par 4 layout.
+IMAGE H6 shows the new 17th green located on what used to be the fairway just before it dog-legged to the left (IMAGE H5).